-The Scotiabank Passport Visa Infinite card is a top travel card in Canada that offers (the often elusive) no foreign transaction fees, $300 signup bonus, and a bunch of other rewards and benefits.
+The Scotiabank Passport Visa Infinite Card is a top travel card in Canada that offers (the often elusive) no foreign transaction fees, up to a $300 signup bonus and a bunch of other rewards and benefits.

 Frequent international travellers fully understand the impact that 2.5% foreign exchange fee markups can have on their budget.
 This Scotiabank card totally does away with this inconvenience and the additional cost of travel.